The Irish CAN Run The Football

 The defense played very well against the Spartans, allowing quarterback Brian Hoyer to complete less than 50 percent of his passes and containing Ringer to 2.9 yards per carry if you take out his three big runs.
 Most of Michigan State’s offensive production came in the waning moments of the game when the Irish defense ran out of gas.

 As the defense wore down Ringer became more effective and without a substantial lead (or one at all) Notre Dame couldn’t force Hoyer to win the game.
-As a team, Notre Dame didn’t do what it
+As a team, Notre Dame didn’t do what it needed to do to win.
+As a unit, the defense held up for as long as it could.

 The poor recruiting along the defensive line in Weis’ first two years is starting to show.
 The lack of depth along the front 3/4 ensures that the Irish must sell out to stop the run.
 Against Michigan State it was a matter of getting tired.
 Against a two-dimensional offensive football team it will lead to big plays in the passing game.